COSC3020/mergesort-JingtianWang-28/README.md

 https://stackoverflow.com/questions/7801861/why-is-merge-sort-worst-case-run-time-o-n-log-n
 https://www.geeksforgeeks.org/merge-sort/
 \
 Sources: Provides the process of in-place merging and the method of merging arrays from small to large, including the usage rules of the math.min function, and the process of array size change at runtime.
-For the proof part, it comes from the following website
+For the proof part, it comes from the following website\

+The above information only provides me with some basic explanations and detailed explanations of theorems.
+The code construction and the complete problem-solving process are completed by myself.\

 Plagiarism Statement: “I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.”